estr3llas/ocamba/README.md

 Usage is exemplified in this project's [main.ml](https://github.com/estr3llas/ocamba/blob/main/bin/main.ml).

-The extension structure is the following
+The extension structure is the following:

 `%mba [{N}, {E}]`